March 25, 2021 / Photography & Video

 Increase interest and engagement on your website and social media feed with these video marketing tips for jewelry businesses. ...

 We all know how important photography is when it comes to selling jewelry.
 However, the consumer shift to e-commerce has accelerated in recent years and small businesses need to keep up.
 When people are home and unable to see the products they are wanting to buy, video is becoming an extremely valuable tool to show off your jewelry pieces.
-But making videos can can be intimidating and at times a labor intensive process, so why should you take the time and effort to start making them when you have so many other things to worry about?
+But making jewelry marketing videos can can be intimidating and at times a labor intensive process, so why should you take the time and effort to start making them when you have so many other things to worry about?
 In short - videos not only provide more information about your jewelry and business to your followers than a standard photo would, but they are much more engaging and will make it easier for your followers to make a personal connection with you.

 With so many businesses and brands competing on social media, it can be hard to break through the noise to not only reach your current audience, but attract new followers as well.
 Remember, in their day-to-day life people don't go onto social media specifically to buy things, they go on to be entertained.
 That's why incorporating video is such a smart move - it allows you to express your personality and business in a way that can be both informational and engaging.